vallafederico/tinytween/README.md

 #### Copy it?

-It's a single js file, no dependencies, so you might want to just copy the index file in your ptoject and import it from there.
+It's a single js file, no dependencies, so you might want to just copy the index file in your project and import it from there.

 #### Install it